Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET project

-Retrieve information for a project record in Ezus.
+It retrieves information for a project record in Ezus.
 You must specify to the Ezus API which project you wish to retrieve, by indicating its appropriate reference in your query parameter.

 ```shell
 curl --location 'https://api.ezus.app/project?reference=project_reference' \